-Phase Loss Detection compares the output current of each of the three phases to a preset level.
-If the output current of any of the phases falls below the preset level, a "LF" fault will appear on the display.
+Output Phase Loss Detection compares the output current of each of the three phases to a preset level.
+If the output current of one phase falls below B6-04, a "LF" fault will appear on the display.
 The drive will immediately set the brake, thus retaining control of the load.